UK braces for hottest day of the year as temperatures set to hit 27C

 However, there could be showers in the south of England towards the end of the week.

-Meteorologist Greg Dewhurst said: “There will be lots of dry weather, with the sunnier skies always in the west and cloudier in the east.
+Greg Dewhurst of the Met Office said: “There will be lots of dry weather, with the sunnier skies always in the west and cloudier in the east.

 “Temperatures are going to be similar, if not a little bit higher, towards the end of the week.
+This west-east split will be continuing with temperatures as well.”

 In western parts of the UK temperatures will rise to around the mid-20s, while the mid- to high teens is more likely on the eastern side of the UK, he said.